Pece17/IoTBeacon/README.md

 bind-address            = 0.0.0.0
 ```

+Allow port 3306 that is responsible for MySQL database system to Raspberry Pi 1

 ```
 sudo ufw allow from 172.28.175.42 to any port 3306
 ```

+Allow port 3306 that is responsible for MySQL database system to Raspberry Pi 2

 ```
 sudo ufw allow from 172.28.175.44 to any port 3306
 ```

+Allow port 3306 that is responsible for MySQL database system to Raspberry Pi 3

 ```
 sudo ufw allow from 172.28.175.45 to any port 3306
 ```

 ```
 sudo mysql